Offensive-Penetration-Security/OPSEC-Academy/README.md

 OPSEC-Academy is open learning IT program for everyone! `Researchers`, `Administrators`, `Network Administrators`, `Penetration Testers`, `Developers`, and more...
 You can learn from different mentors in the IT Infrastructure!
-NOTE: After successfully solving the tasks which are given by some of the teachers of this program, you can receive a proposal work!
+NOTE: After successfully solving the tasks which are given by some of the teachers of this program, you can receive a proposal for work!

 ![](https://github.com/Offensive-Penetration-Security/OPSEC-Academy/blob/main/Docs/logo300-Academy.png)